toddsp/uk-heatsplit/README.md

   2025 — Sweden alone sold 26,785 units to the UK's 4,070.
 - **The gas engine room** — daily gas offtake to the distribution zones (buildings) against the regression-estimated space-heating signal, with total NTS shown for context.
+The fit reports R², the residual standard error (the honest daily uncertainty), and the calibration ratio against the ECUK anchor with its ±10% publication gate.
-- **Cooling: demand vs delivery, in three tiers** — *Tiers 1 & 2 (the equipped fleet):* an observed cooling response curve from half-hourly national electricity demand (NESO, embedded solar and wind reconstructed, demeaned within month and weekend class), binned by cooling degree days: what installed cooling delivers, and whether it saturates.
+- **Cooling: demand vs delivery, in three tiers** — *Tiers 1 & 2 (the equipped fleet):* an observed cooling response curve from half-hourly national electricity demand (NESO, embedded solar and wind reconstructed, centred within month and weekend class), binned by cooling degree days: what installed cooling delivers, and whether it saturates.
   *Tier 3 (the comfort deficit):* the buildings with no cooling at all — overheating-degree-hours above the CIBSE 26°C threshold (population-